swiftlang/swift-evolution/proposals/0000-synthesized-comparable-for-enumerations.md

 ## Introduction

 [SE-185](https://forums.swift.org/u/taylorswift/summary) introduced synthesized, opt-in `Equatable` and `Hashable` conformances for eligible types.
 Their sibling protocol `Comparable` was left out at the time, since it was less obvious what types ought to be eligible for a synthesized `Comparable` conformance and where a comparison order might be derived from.
-This proposal seeks to allow users to opt-in to synthesized `Comparable` conformances for simple `enum` types (`enum`s without raw or associated values), a class of types which I believe make excellent candidates for this feature.
-The synthesized comparison order would be based on the declaration order of the `enum` cases.
+This proposal seeks to allow users to opt-in to synthesized `Comparable` conformances for `enum` types without raw values or associated values not themselves conforming to `Comparable`, a class of types which I believe make excellent candidates for this feature.
+The synthesized comparison order would be based on the declaration order of the `enum` cases, and then the lexicographic comparison order of the associated values for an `enum` case tie.

 ## Motivation